lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 - If the problem can be troubleshooted while taking images on sky, or proceeding with another engineering task, that time will not count towards a fault loss.
 - If a fault occurs while we are closed due to bad weather, or the problem occurs before or after 12 degree twilight, the time lost should be reported as 0.
   When potential on-sky science time begins, the time loss starts accumulating.
-- In the event the time loss is not well calculated, it is preferred to provide an overestimate rather than to underestimate.
+- In the event the amount of time lost is not well understood, it is better to provide an overestimate than an underestimate.

 .. _fault-reporting-Filling-Out-Night-Logs: